FAQs About Online RN to BSN Programs

 What Are Some Advantages of Working at a Magnet Hospital?

 According to AACN, the Magnet designation is the gold standard in nursing.
-It recognizes health care institutions committed to excellence.
+It recognizes healthcare institutions committed to excellence.
 Magnet hospitals promote best practices in management and patient care.
 They are also committed to RN training and development.
-Here are a few more reasons why working for one is a great career move.
+Here are a few more reasons why working for one is a great career move:

-• Your current skills will be validated.
-Magnet facilities are among the most selective in hiring nursing staff, and their RNs are well-regarded professionally.
+• Your current skills will be validated: Magnet facilities are among the most selective in hiring nursing staff, and their RNs are well-regarded professionally.
 They also tend to have higher employee satisfaction and lower turnover rates.

-• Statistics show that RNs are often safer on the job at Magnet facilities.
-AACN notes that nurses experience fewer musculoskeletal issues, accidental needlesticks and other injuries.
+• Statistics show that RNs are often safer on the job at Magnet facilities: AACN notes that nurses experience fewer musculoskeletal issues, accidental needlesticks and other injuries.

 Nurses hoping to join the staff at a Magnet hospital are in the best position to do so after earning a BSN.
 Some hospitals will also hire qualified ADN-prepared nurses enrolled in an RN to BSN program.